Supporting Ethical Clinical Practice

 Professional Use & Ethical Responsibility

-These clinical tools and trainings are intended for licensed mental health professionals and clinicians-in-training.
-They are designed to support ethical practice and professional decision-making and do not replace formal education, supervision, licensure, or independent clinical judgment.
+These resources are intended for licensed mental health professionals and clinicians-in-training.
+They support ethical practice and professional decision-making but do not replace formal education, supervision, licensure, or independent clinical judgment.